ajaychawda58/ID_CNN/README.md

 3. Image augmentations - https://towardsdatascience.com/complete-image-augmentation-in-opencv-31a6b02694f5
 4. Fractal Dimension - https://github.com/ajaychawda58/Fractal-Dimension
 5. All codes for backbones and models for training and evaluation purpose are referred from Pytorch source code.

+## Notes

+*Please view this page in normal theme and not in dark theme for viewing of labels in plots*